Bulat-Ziganshin/FastECC/README.md

 and can deal even with something like 7.4 which is more probably 8 rather than 6).
 Soft decoders are absolutely out of my Math skills, so if someone will build soft decoder, it will be not FastECC, but other great lib (and most probably not free).

+Also, FastECC implements only erasure decoding.
+I have no idea how to implement error decoding nor plan to learn it.

 There are some applications still.
 PAR3 is one of them - it's still interesting for some people, although not many.
 Various communication applications and P2P data storage are also frequently mentioned in [discussions](#discussion).